biocore/burrito-fillings/README.md

 brokit
 ======

-The Biological Research (application) Obsolescence Kit (brokit - canonically pronounced 'brah-kit') package contains the application controllers for command line bioinformatics applications.
+The Biological Research (application controller) Obsolescence Kit (brokit - canonically pronounced 'brah-kit') package contains the application controllers for command line bioinformatics applications.

 **Note:** brokit is currently under active development and its API is not stable.
 Major compatibility-breaking API changes will likely happen as development progresses.